haskell-servant/haskell-servant.github.io/posts/2018-07-12-servant-dsl-typelevel.md

-  by Ralf Lämmel and Klaus Ostermann talks in greater depth than the slides about the highly modular approach to embedded domain specific languages in Haskell and uses it on several examples.
+  by Ralf Lämmel and Klaus Ostermann talks in greater depth than the slides about the highly modular approach to embedded domain specific languages in Haskell that we've seen above, and uses it on several examples.

 - [serv](https://github.com/tel/serv) and [solga](https://github.com/chpatrick/solga)
   are smaller, younger and (I think) humbler relatives of servant which make slightly different choices for the DSL.

-  Somewhat relatedly, there is [servant-0.1](https://github.com/alpmestan/servant/tree/master#servant), which wasn't anything like the servant most people know.
+  Somewhat relatedly, there is [servant-0.1](https://github.com/alpmestan/servant/tree/master#servant), which wasn't anything like the current approach with its API types.
+  The link leads to its README, with an example and some explanations about the approach, for the curious reader.